 To do this, it is clear that businesses must combine contact centre solutions with their UC platform, building business processes that will allow for better sharing of information, more informed agents and happier customers.

 By following these rules, businesses will become truly service-driven without the need to rip up the rulebook and start again.

-Enabling the contact center to deliver better CX
+Enabling the contact centre to deliver better CX

-In the clamor for integration – and achieving this single view of the organization – something is being lost.
-Simply put, the contact center is being held back.
-Imagine, for instance, a customer gets in touch with the contact center, which has strict performance metrics that it must continue to hit.
+In the clamour for integration – and achieving this single view of the organisation – something is being lost.
+Simply put, the contact centre is being held back.
+Imagine, for instance, a customer gets in touch with the contact centre, which has strict performance metrics that it must continue to hit.
 They have a complex query that requires support from the finance department.
 The agent goes to the finance team to help solve the query but finds them difficult to reach and with significantly less urgency to solve the problem.

-This scenario is one that is played out across contact centers every day.
-Ultimately the failure to solve the customer query either at the first point of contact, or within a certain time period, will be blamed upon the contact center, which is patently unfair, yet will always be the case while performance metrics are not extended through to supporting areas of the business.
-It creates a black hole which, in the eyes of the business, is the fault of the contact center.
+This scenario is one that is played out across contact centres every day.
+Ultimately the failure to solve the customer query either at the first point of contact, or within a certain time period, will be blamed upon the contact centre, which is patently unfair, yet will always be the case while performance metrics are not extended through to supporting areas of the business.
+It creates a black hole which, in the eyes of the business, is the fault of the contact centre.

 It may be uncomfortable for some businesses to face, but a business that hides away from such scrutiny is in trouble either way.
 Worse, a failure to do so risks disengaged or angry customers all too liable to take their business elsewhere.

 By adopting a set of KPIs and SLAs that are relevant not just for the front office agents – but those in the back office as well – will turn the tables and show where the barriers to great customer service truly lie.
 The answer may be a surprising one.